 I remember this being one of the better DBZ movies when I was a dumbass 14 year-old who liked the franchise, half a lifetime ago.
 I particularly recall enjoying the biomechanical monsters the Z warriors fought.
 Needless to write, nostalgia clouded my judgment.

-to ignore it?
+it?
 It's not like Goku has a day job.

 After summoning the Eternal Dragon, instead of wishing for ultimate power to easily defeat anyone in the universe, Dr. Kochin wishes for a few piddly glaciers to melt.
 This frees up the main mad scientist, Dr. Wheelo, who has been trapped there for 50 years.

 Magically, despite being there all that time and unable to escape, he has a fully functioning laboratory, a power supply, and numerous minions when the glaciers are broken!
 Frankly, I was disappointed he didn't have a French restaurant with waiters, too.

 Instead of getting straight to the fights, there is an interlude during which Gohan is back home and studying.
 It is boring and worthless.
 As usual with DBZ, there is entirely too much talking in this movie, and of the most moronic variety.
 "I'll make you pay!"
 "Silence, you fool!" "(Insert character name, yelled loudly)" "You can't win!"
 "My boy is growing up!"

 Considering how mediocre and low-effort the fight scenes are to begin with, did the animators really have to take a break to insert dialogue worse than a 13 year-old's fan fiction?